kaileyhh/visionmath/README.md

 <h2 id="vertical_tilt">tilt in the vertical direction</h2>
 <p>
 Now the FOV is no longer centered.
-There is a tilt of $$\varphi$$ radians up.
+There is a tilt of phi radians up.
 For now, we will disregard horizontal tilt and assume we are aligned to the target.
 </p>
 <p>
 $$\theta = arctan(\frac{y_{img}}{f})$$